 Florence has seen the third-largest percentage growth in single-family home permits of any community in the Phoenix region over the last year.
 The town issued more than 50 single-family home permits in September.
-This includes some infill development downtown, but it is mainly concentrated in Anthem.
+This includes some infill development downtown, but is mainly concentrated in Anthem.

 “We are on pace to issue more new single-family home permits this year than any year since 2008,” Walter said.
 “These new rooftops could open greater possibilities for retail development.
 We will continue to pursue these opportunities to broaden Florence’s economic tax base.”

 Florence is replacing and expanding infrastructure across town, with new fiber installation for faster and redundant data communication, Walter said.
 The town’s sewer treatment plants are being updated and modernized, and the town will take a major step toward sustainable water with a ribbon-cutting celebration at its new water recharge facility in two weeks or so.

 The town received Community Development Block Grant funding that totaled $608,000 for two water line projects in the downtown or “town core.”
 The project entailed replacing more than 4,000 linear feet of 6-inch water line with 12-inch water line.
 The town is also moving away from the old-fashioned way of reading water meters, with investment in new technology, Walter said.